 CATL, for context, has disclosed plans to begin small-scale solid-state production in 2027.
 Gotion's timeline is marginally ahead, but the real story is that multiple Chinese battery makers are running parallel solid-state development programs at industrial scale, not laboratory scale.
 Total overseas planned capacity across Chinese battery makers exceeds 100 GWh for Europe, North America, and Southeast Asia combined.

 The significance is not that solid-state batteries are here today.
 It is that the industrial infrastructure to produce them is being built now, in China, at scale.
-The chinese-ev-battery-industry-guide covers the full battery supply chain context, but the signal from Auto China 2026 is clear: Chinese battery makers are compressing the timeline from laboratory validation to factory floor.
+The BYD vs Tesla comparison covers the full battery supply chain context, but the signal from Auto China 2026 is clear: Chinese battery makers are compressing the timeline from laboratory validation to factory floor.

 2. Megawatt Charging Redefines the Fast-Charging Benchmark

 The competitive implication is straightforward.
 When charging speed approaches refueling speed, the last major convenience argument against EV adoption erodes.
-The byd-vs-tesla-comparison details how BYD and Tesla are diverging on charging strategy -- Tesla building a global but lower-power network, BYD building a higher-power network concentrated in China with expansion plans.
+The BYD vs Tesla: EV Strategy and Technology (2026) details how BYD and Tesla are diverging on charging strategy -- Tesla building a global but lower-power network, BYD building a higher-power network concentrated in China with expansion plans.
 Chinese companies are not waiting for a global standard to emerge.
 They are building one.

 3. Autonomous Driving Sensors Enter Mass Production at Unprecedented Scale